Healthdirect Free Australian health advice you can count on.

 If you are thinking about having nose surgery for cosmetic reasons, think about whether your expectations are realistic.

-If the appearance of your nose reduces your self-esteem or causes distress, cognitive behavioural therapy (CBT) or other psychological therapy may help.
-It can also help if you are feeling depressed or have body dysmorphia.
+If the appearance of your nose reduces your self-esteem or causes distress, you can try cognitive behavioural therapy (CBT) or other psychological therapies.
+These can help you:

 Cost and other restrictions

 Specialists suggest cosmetic surgery is delayed for children until the child's nose is fully grown.
-This would be at around 16 years for girls, and 17 years for boys.
+This is around:

 How do I choose a surgeon?

-If you are considering nose surgery, it is important to choose a surgeon you feel comfortable with.
-Choose a surgeon who will speak to you honestly about the benefits and risks of this type of surgery.
+If you are considering nose surgery, it's important to choose a surgeon you feel comfortable with.
+Your surgeon should speak to you honestly about the benefits and risks of this type of surgery.

-Some people consider having cosmetic surgery overseas, but there can be many problems with this.
-You should consider this carefully.
+Some people consider having cosmetic surgery overseas, but there can be many risks with this.
+You should consider carefully if:

 What questions should I ask before surgery?

 There are many things to consider before having any operation.
-Ask your surgeon some questions about surgery in general, as well as about nose jobs.
-Some questions you might want to ask include:
+Consider asking your surgeon some questions about surgery in general.
+You can also ask about:

-• What are the risks with rhinoplasty for a person in my state of health and stage of life?
+• the risks of rhinoplasty for a person in your state of health and stage of life

 How do I prepare for nose surgery?

+Before your surgery, you should be as fit as possible.
 Your surgeon needs your full medical history and will talk about your expectations.
-Take notice of anything your surgeon tells you to do before the nose surgery.
+Take notice of anything your surgeon tells you to do before surgery.

 You might be asked to: